EratosthenesOfCyrene/ocr-document-tool-showcase/README.md

 This allows a source reference created in the OCR tool to be linked with a citation in Word.

-The workflow is designed so that a user can move from a citation in a written document back to the corresponding location in the original source.

-The integration uses:

-- Microsoft Office.js
-- local application communication
-- persistent citation anchors
-- deep links
-- a local citation backend
+The integration is implemented using Microsoft Office.js and communication between the Word Add-in and the desktop application.

 ### Word add-in
 ![Microsoft Word add-in](./assets/screenshots/word_addin.png)